 Provides that law enforcement officers and county attorneys who decide, in good faith, to not petition for a protective order are immune from criminal or civil liability.
+Provides similar protections for mental health professionals regarding their duty to notify the sheriff.
 Provides limited liability protection for (1) damage to stored firearms, (2) service of ERPOs, (3) execution of search warrants, and (4) harm caused by persons subject to ERPOs.
-Provides liability protection to mental health professionals who alert law enforcement of a dangerous client.